Creative city

 A creative city is a city where creativity is a strategic factor in urban development.
-A creative city provides places, experiences, attractions, and opportunities to foster creativity among its citizens.
+It offers its citizens places, experiences, attractions, and opportunities to foster creativity.

 Early developments

-Partners initially focused on design and culture as resources for livability.
-In the early 1980's, partners launched a program to document the economic value of design and cultural amenities.
+Initially, the focus of partners was on design and culture as resources for livability.
+In the early 1980s, partners launched a program to document the economic value of design and cultural amenities.
 The Economics of Amenity program explored how cultural amenities and the quality of life in a community are linked to economic development and job creation.
 This work was the catalyst for a significant array of economic impact studies of the arts across the globe.

 Core concepts used by partners were cultural planning and cultural resources, which they saw as the planning of urban resources including quality design, architecture, parks, the natural environment, animation and especially arts activity and tourism.

 From the late 1970s onwards, UNESCO and the Council of Europe began to investigate the cultural industries.
 From the perspective of cities, it was Nick Garnham, who when seconded to the Greater London Council in 1983/4, set up a cultural industries unit to put the cultural industries on the agenda.
 Drawing on, re-reading and adapting the original work by Theodor Adorno and Walter Benjamin in the 1930s which had seen the culture industry as a kind of monster and influenced also by Hans Magnus Enzensberger, he saw the cultural industries as a potentially liberating force.
-This investigation into the cultural industries of the time found that a city and nation that emphasized its development of cultural industries added value, exports, and new jobs, while supporting competitiveness, continues to expand a city's and nation's growth in the global economy.
+This investigation into the cultural industries of the time found that a city and nation that emphasized its development of cultural industries added value, exports, and new jobs, while supporting competitiveness, continuing to expand a city's and nation's growth in the global economy.

 The first mention of the creative city as a concept was in a seminar organized by the Australia Council, the City of Melbourne, the Ministry of Planning and Environment (Victoria) and the Ministry for the Arts (Victoria) in September 1988.
 Its focus was to explore how arts and cultural concerns could be better integrated into the planning process for city development.
 A keynote speech by David Yencken, former Secretary for Planning and Environment for Victoria, spelled out a broader agenda stating that whilst efficiency of cities is important there is much more needed: "[The city] should be emotionally satisfying and stimulate creativity amongst its citizens".

 Another important early player was Comedia, founded in 1978 by Charles Landry.
-Its study on 1991, Glasgow: The Creative City and its Cultural Economy was followed on 1994 by a study on urban creativity called The Creative City in Britain and Germany.
+Its study in 1991, Glasgow: The Creative City and its Cultural Economy was followed in 1994 by a study on urban creativity called The Creative City in Britain and Germany.